-The mission of Florida Institute of Technology’s Federal Research Programs Office is to advance extramural funding of research programs at Florida Tech.
+The mission of Florida Institute of Technology’s Federal & Faculty Engagement activities in the Office of External Relations is to advance extramural funding of research programs at Florida Tech.
 The Office will meet its objectives through effective internal collaboration, continuous professional development, and strong customer service expertise to our clients.
 The Office has responsibility for pre-award management of federal funding opportunities including

 Prior to joining Florida Tech, Dr. Fiedler was an NIEHS postdoctoral fellow in the Marine & Freshwater Biomedical Science Center of the Rosenstiel School of Marine & Atmospheric Science of the University of Miami performing genomic analyses of Expressed Sequence Tags (ESTs) of Aplysia californica.